CamHD-Analysis/CamHD-Analysis.github.io/_posts/2017-01-24-current-status.md

 categories: escience lazycache
 ---

-With the time set aside for the eScience Incubator, I've reached a (very) minimal working example of the CamHD caching software which is fully deployable to a [Google Compute Engine](http://cloud.google.com/) instance.
-It isn't terribly stable, but that's something I can improve upon.
+With the time set aside for the [eScience Incubator](https://github.com/uwescience/incubator2017), I've reached a (very) minimal working example of the CamHD caching/server software which is fully deployable to a [Google Compute Engine](http://cloud.google.com/) instance.
+It isn't terribly stable or configurable, but I can make improve those slowly.

  It seems like a good time to step back, take stock and document.
 At this point I'm going to worry about _how_ I'm doing it.  _What_ and _why_ I'm doing it is a whole 'nother story.

 Let's start at the top.
-Our caching software is written in Go.
+The caching software is written in Go.
 Following the Go idiom, the software is written as a set of modular libraries:

- * [go-lazyfs](https://github.com/amarburg/go-lazyfs) defines an interface for performing random access from files over HTTP.
+ * [go-lazyfs](https://github.com/amarburg/go-lazyfs) defines an interface for performing --- and optionally caching --- random access from files over HTTP.

  * [go-quicktime](https://github.com/amarburg/go-quicktime) parses the tree of Atoms in a [Quicktime](https://developer.apple.com/library/content/documentation/QuickTime/QTFF/QTFFChap2/qtff2.html#//apple_ref/doc/uid/TP40000939-CH204-SW1) file.

- * [goav](https://github.com/amarburg/goav) uses `cgo` to import the FFMpeg API into Go.
+ * [goav](https://github.com/amarburg/goav) uses [`cgo`](https://golang.org/cmd/cgo/) to import the [FFMpeg API](https://www.ffmpeg.org/) into Go.
 Forked from [here](https://github.com/giorgisio/goav).

  * [go-prores-quicktime](https://github.com/amarburg/go-prores-ffmpeg) uses `go-quicktime` to find and retrieve individual frames within a movie, then uses `goav` to convert the enclosed data (in ProRes format) into the Go [`Image`](https://golang.org/pkg/image/) format.